 Figure.
-8.2.2 - 15.
-Example connection for AQ-102LV (SS:1).
+8.2.2 - 14.
+SS:1 example application.

 If a fault is detected in the incoming feeder cable compartment (S1), circuit breakers on both sides of the transformer will be tripped with T1 and T2.

 If a fault is detected in the incoming feeder circuit breaker compartment (S2), circuit breakers on both sides of the transformer (T1-T2) and tie breaker (T3) will be tripped.
 If a fault is detected in the busbar compartment or in the tie breaker compartment (S3) or light signal is received from an external device (BI2) the incoming feeder (T1) and the tie breaker (T3) will be tripped.